Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 What Is The Best Oil For Seasoning Cast Iron?

-The best oil for seasoning cast iron is flaxseed oil.
-It creates a durable non-stick surface.
+Flaxseed oil is the best oil for seasoning cast iron.
+It creates a durable, non-stick surface.
 Other good options include vegetable oil and grapeseed oil.

 Can You Season Cast Iron With Olive Oil?

-Yes, you can use olive oil for seasoning cast iron.
+Yes, you can season cast iron with olive oil.
 However, it may not be as durable as flaxseed or vegetable oil.

 How Often Should I Season My Cast Iron Skillet?